terbshaeusser/ntutils/docs/containers.md

 * self (`name_t*`): The list instance.

-Removes all items from the given list.
+Removes all values from the given list.

 ### *_get